teri1712/spring-boot-chat-app/README.md

 ### Setup
 * Please ensure you Redis server is available and there's no data in there, all the mocks during tests will be cleaned after the package process.
+* Please download all the images needed in docker-compose in order to containerize the app.
 ### Run

 ```bash